redoio/similarity_scoring/README.md

 Age used: 40.0
 ```

 ## Notes

-- All **auto-detection biases** have been removed.
-- Offense classification follows explicit rules in `config.py`:
+- Offense classification is explicit and rule-based (`config.py`):
   - If `nonviolent = "rest"`, all unspecified offenses are treated as nonviolent.
   - If both violent and nonviolent are explicit lists, leftovers fall into `"other"`.
   - Codes appearing in multiple categories are flagged as `"clash"`.
-- Offense implications (e.g., attempts) are not included in this version, but can be added later.
+- Offense implications (e.g., attempts) can be added in future versions.

 ## License

 MIT License (c) 2025